ULPOWER UL260i Aero Engine

 - Electric fuel pump and pressure regulator to eliminate vapor lock and facilitate starting even under adverse conditions

-The company is continuing development into the fuel injected UL350iS (118/130 bhp @ 3300 RPM) and even an 107 bhp aerobatic version (UL260iSA).
-Read more about that in ULpower Overview.
+The company has continued development into the fuel injected UL350iS (118/150 bhp @ 3300 RPM) and even an 107 bhp aerobatic version (UL260iSA).
+Read more about that in ULpower engine overview.

-AERO 2012 saw the introduction of four new six cylinder engines from ULpower ranging in power output from 140 to 200 hp.
-The engines are called UL390 and UL520 and the installed weight is 100 and 108 kg.
+At AERO 2014 ULpower introduced new six cylinder engines ranging in power output from 140 - 160; the 180 - 200 hp range was introduced in 2015.
+The engines are called UL390 and UL520 and the installed weight is 101 and 108 kg.
 Both engines are FADEC controlled and enjoy these benefits too.
-For more information on this exiting development visit ULpower.
+For more information on these interesting engines visit ULpower.
+North American visitors may visit their local ULpower dealer.

 These images were taken at AERO in Friedrichshafen (Germany) and show an installed UL260i engine, click them for a slide show.